 - Project Zero at Harvard University Graduate School of Education

 SALARIES AND BENEFITS

 Stevens offers paid time off for full time employees, including personal days, sick days, and vacation days, in addition to the days that the school is closed in observance of holidays and breaks.

 Our salaries and benefits are competitive with other leading independent day schools of similar size in our geographic location.
-Our benefits package includes medical, dental, vision and life insurance.
+Our benefits package includes medical, dental, vision, 403(b) retirement plan, and life insurance.